We Were Here (Joshua Radin album): Usage in media

 The songs "Closer" and "Winter" are featured in the episodes "My Best Laid Plans" and "My Screw Up", respectively, in the American television program Scrubs.

-"Winter" also features in the web series Jake and Amir episode "Amir's Birthday", Leverage, and season 2 episode "Fiona, Interrupted" of Shameless.
+"Winter" also features in the web series Jake and Amir episode "Amir's Birthday", Leverage, and season 2 episode "Fiona, Interrupted" of Shameless as well as in the movie Senior Year (2022 film).

 "What if You" was in Catch and Release, starring Jennifer Garner and Timothy Olyphant.

 Videos

 Radin's first music video for the song "Closer" was directed by Zach Braff.